-- 1. A petition for removal must be signed by a majority of the tenured-track Department faculty. - 2.
-The Dean or the Dean's designee presides at a faculty meeting, called with at least a two-week notice, to consider the petition. - 3.
-The petition is adopted on a two-thirds majority affirmative vote of the tenure-track Department in a secret ballot. - 4.
-If the petition is adopted, a recommendation for removal including a report of the vote is forwarded to the Dean by the Executive Committee. - 5.
-After that, the Dean sets the process by which the recommendation of the Department is considered.
+- a) A petition for removal must be signed by a majority of the tenured-track Department faculty. - b) The Dean or the Deans designee presides at a faculty meeting, called with at least a two-week notice, to consider the petition. - c) The petition is adopted on a two-thirds majority affirmative vote of the tenure-track Department in a secret ballot. - d) If the petition is adopted, a recommendation for removal including a report of the vote is forwarded to the Dean by the Executive Committee. - e) After that, the Dean sets the process by which the recommendation of the Department is considered.